 The researchers concluded that this supplement formulation could be an effective method to help control high IOP.

 ProVens® in the Therapy of Glaucoma and Ocular Hypertension, Ceska a Slovinska Oftalomogie, Winter, 2015.

-A study published in a 2010 issue of the journal Clinical Opthamology examined the effects of Mirtogenol in a group of 79 patients living with "asymptomatic ocular hypertension".
+An earlier study examined the effects of a formalation called Mirtogenol which combines French maritime pine bark and bilberry.
+The group studied consisted of 79 patients living with "asymptomatic ocular hypertension".
 The participants were separated into three groups:

 - received 80 mg of Mitroselect bilberry extract and 40 mg of Pycnogenol daily

 - utilized both treatments

 The trial lasted a total of 24 weeks and yielded the following results:

 - The Mirtogenol group lowered their intraocular pressure (IOP) from 38.1 to 29 mmHg or 24%.

 - The Latanoprost patients found an IOP reduction from 37.7 to 27.2 mmHg or 28%.

 - The combination group began with an IOP of 38 mmHg and ended with an IOP of 23 mmHg - a 40%